umitmertcakmak/dl_workshop/README.md

 docker build -t intro_to_dl .
 bash run.sh
 ```
-3. Navigate to `localhost:9000` on your browser and run test_nb.ipynb
+3. Navigate to `localhost:9000` on your browser and run test_nb.ipynb.

 ### Resources
 1. Materials are mostly from [deepschool.io](https://github.com/sachinruk/deepschool.io) and [colah](http://colah.github.io/), check out these resources for more comprehensive content.
 2. Please also have a look at references section in ppt.

-If you have any question, you know how to find me.
+If you have any questions, you know how to find me.